Menu

 There are numerous woodland trails for hiking, dog-walking, horseback riding, cycling, and cross-country skiing.
 For mountain bikers, the park is home to one of the longest section of switchbacked singletrack in the state.
 The Wompatuck Trail is ADA accessible.

-Suggested Hike 1: (Healthy Heart Loop) From the Visitor Center Parking Lot off Union Street, take the bike path to N12, then turn left on the Landing Strip to N1,1 and return to the Visitor Center.
+Suggested Hike 1: (Healthy Heart Loop) From the Visitor Center Parking Lot off Union Street, take the bike path to N12, then turn left on the Landing Strip to N1, and return to the Visitor Center.
 Distance = 1 mile.

 Suggested Hike 2: Park at the Transfer Station, on Union Street, within the park.
 Follow the Beechwood Street paved trail from E13, past E16 to the boat/kayak launch area for a view of the Aaron River Reservoir.
 Backtrack a little, then follow the paved trail to E17 and then R9.
 Follow the woodland trail along the edge of Heron Pond to E18 an E15, then follow the paved trail back to the starting point.
 Distance = about 2 miles.

-Suggested Hike 3: From the Visitors Center parking area, proceed to N2 then follow an unpaved trail to, N11 and N16.
+Suggested Hike 3: From the Visitors Center parking area, proceed to N2 then follow an unpaved trail to N11 and N16.
 The take the unpaved trail to N17, N20, N23, N24, and N25.
 Cross the paved trail, then continue on the unpaved trail to N31.
 From there, follow another unpaved trail to C8, then the paved trail to C7.
 From there, look for the unpaved trail beside Wildcat Pond, and follow it to N33 and N32.
 Then return to the Visitor’s Center via the paved trail past N14, N12, N3, and N2.
 Distance = about 4 miles.
 It’s a great introduction to the park!

 Habitats and Wildlife

 Much of the park is undeveloped and is heavily wooded.
 Trees include Atlantic white cedar, American holly, chestnut oak, shagbark hickory, mountain laurel, pink dogwood, white pine, American beech, and hemlock — some estimated to be 175 years old.
 Wildflowers and flowering shrubs also grow in abundance.
-Among the most common are swamp azalea, solomon’s seal, white geranium, ladies slipper, and sheep laurel.
+Among the most common are swamp azalea, solomon’s seal, white geranium, ladyslipper, and sheep laurel.

 This park is the site of the Burbank Boulder.
 This rock, a remnant of the glacial period, balances itself at three points equally distant from each other.
 Also, the park contains the highest point in Hingham: Prospect Hill.